 - Over 100 doctoral seminar courses are taught each year.

-- Our regular advanced degree teaching faculty comprises 70 distinguished scholars, representing a variety of educational, cultural and theological backgrounds.
+- Our regular graduate degree teaching faculty comprises 70 distinguished scholars, representing a variety of educational, cultural and theological backgrounds.